devopspp/pyliveupdate/README.md

 ```

 # How to use
-Put these two lines of code in your server program and run it
+Put these two lines of code in your server program and run it.
+Try it out with `example/program1.py`.
 ```
 from pyliveupdatescripts import UpdateStub UpdateStub().start()